 The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
-To keep it practical, we'll show how Haw Par Corporation Limited's (SGX:H02) P/E ratio could help you assess the value on offer.
-Haw Par has a price to earnings ratio of 16.24, based on the last twelve months.
-That is equivalent to an earnings yield of about 6.2%.
+We'll look at Haw Par Corporation Limited's (SGX:H02) P/E ratio and reflect on what it tells us about the company's share price.
+Haw Par has a P/E ratio of 14.79, based on the last twelve months.
+That corresponds to an earnings yield of approximately 6.8%.

 Or for Haw Par: